Patcharaporn20081/Atomute.github.io/linux_howto.md

   * First is to download it via microsoft store.
 Just search linux in microsoft store, and find the one that you want and download it.(I downloaded it this way)
   * Second is through command line in your terminal,type
  ```
-  $ wsl -l --online
+  wsl -l --online
  ```
 and bam a list of distros that you can download are lying there.
 ![distros list](https://cdn.discordapp.com/attachments/717596102194364490/1004435393908850828/unknown.png)<br>
 Type
 ```
-"wsl --install -d DISTRO NAME".
+ wsl --install -d DISTRO NAME
 ```

 # Set up your Linux